 - The content is clearly organized in bulleted points to make grasping things easy.

 - All the tasks to be done and the ETA are clearly defined so you know what to do.

-Ideally, I would divide and send 2 separate emails about the two topics I am providing updates about.
+Ideally, I would split the message and send 2 separate emails about the two topics I am providing updates about.

 But that is your choice.

-As you can see, taking simple measures has improved the quality of the communication.
+As you can see, taking simple measures have improved the quality of communication.

-2) Use the subject line to your benefit – Set the tone of what the email is going to contain.
-Give the recipients a sneak peak, if you will, into what’s inside.
+#2) Use the subject line to your benefit – Set the tone of what the email is going to contain.
+Give the recipients a sneak peek, if you will, into what’s inside.

-3) Use the email program’s ‘Important’ flag to signal a critical communication- but again, be judicious in your decision as to what constitutes important.
-For example, if the testing cannot continue due to some error and all the teams need to know about it – mark the email important.
+#3) Use the Email program’s ‘Important’ flag to signal a critical communication- but again, be judicious in your decision as to what constitutes important.
+For Example, if the testing cannot continue due to some error and all the teams need to know about it – mark the Email as being important.

 - You are providing information – Be crisp about what you write.
 Keep it clear, keep it simple.
 Keep it concise.

 - You are requesting information – What do you want, when do you want, how do you want it.